AIFF hints at extension for Dennerby, eyes role for U-17 players in future senior team | Sports-Games

 Asked if those countries which have qualified for the 2020 tournament like Japan, Spain, England and Germany will remain for the 2022 edition, he said, "While no clarity as yet but it seems logical that since the FIFA U-17 Women's World Cup 2020 is cancelled and there is likely to be a new age group, the qualifiers will be played again."
 He said there will be no financial loss on the part of the AIFF due to cancellation and the national federation will discuss with FIFA about continuing with the existing Local Organising Committee till 2022.
 Das said the FIFA had taken the "best decision" to cancel the 2020 tournament as "we are not still not certain about 2021" as far as the pandemic is concerned.

 "There is no point scheduling a world cup in an uncertain situation and playing in a stadium without spectators.
 "Hopefully, a vaccine will be developed and be available by mid 2021 and life will be back to normal thereafter."
-He said hosting both the FIFA Women's U-17 World Cup and the AFC Women's Asian Cup in 2022 will give a great fillip to women's football in India and help in preparing teams for qualification for the Women's Asian Cup 2026 and the FIFA Women's World Cup in 2027..
+He said hosting both the FIFA Women's U-17 World Cup and the AFC Women's Asian Cup in 2022 will give a great fillip to women's football in India and help in preparing teams for qualification for the Women's Asian Cup 2026 and the FIFA Women's World Cup in 2027.
+The decision was taken by the Bureau of the FIFA Council which took stock of the situation arising out of the pandemic and its continuing impact on football.

+The FIFA cancelled both the women's U-17 World Cup and U-20 World Cup which were scheduled to be held in India and Costa Rica respectively but handed both the countries the hosting rights of the 2022 editions..